DuverneyCM/hello-world/README.md

 # hello-world
 This repository is for tests
-Hello, I am a closely soul that love the burgers.
+Hello, I am a closely soul of Duver that love the burgers.
+Hola, Claudia